The benefits of water

 Not drinking enough water, nutritional habits, faster pace of life lead people to rely on pasta, bread, take-away food, pizza, potatoes... shorter meal times.

 Busier life makes people eat lots of concentrated calories in a very short space of time without adequate hydration.
-Not enough unprocessed food are also being consumed such as soaked grains, fruits and vegetables, seeds and nuts.
+Not enough unprocessed foods are also being consumed such as soaked grains, fruits and vegetables, seeds and nuts.
 All these fibre foods help bulk up the wastes, and consequently retain the water in the stools and stay hydrated.

 Chemicals in food enhance the water's taste, making the consumer eat less hard foods.
 These hard foods require chewing to "unlock" their taste to the brain.
 Chewing contributes to the food hydration.
 If less or faster chewing is performed, then more dehydrated the individual becomes, not been able to get the food moist.